EDUCATION IS FREEDOM: our scholar Will Pendray reflects as he is walking out on stage at his graduation day READ NOW

 Who Qualifies?

-If you have served a prison sentence within the past five years, have the right to remain in the UK, and have a provisional offer of a place at a UK university, you should go to our Application Form for detailed guidance on whether you qualify and how to fill in the form.
+If you have served a prison sentence within the past five years, have the right to remain in the UK, and have applied for a place or have started a degree course at a UK university (including the Open University), you should go to our Application Form for detailed guidance on whether you qualify and how to fill in the form.

 Justin on going to university